scarabsoft/go-snowflake/README.md

 ### How it Works.
 Each time you generate an ID, it works, like this.
-* A timestamp with millisecond precision is stored using 42 bits of the ID.
+* A timestamp with second precision is stored using 42 bits of the ID.
 * Then the nodeID is added in subsequent bits.
-* Then the Sequence iteration is added, starting at 1 and incrementing for each ID generated in the same millisecond.
+* Then the Sequence iteration is added, starting at 1 and incrementing for each ID generated in the same second.
- If you generate more IDs in a millisecond than max available, the generator will stop producing Ids until the next millisecond
+ If you generate more IDs in a second than max available, the generator will stop producing Ids until the next second

 ## Getting Started